KevinHock/rtdpyt/docs/docs.rst

 ==========================================

 As one might expect,
-the documentation for pyt is built using Sphinx and hosted on Read the Docs.
+the documentation for PyT is built using Sphinx and hosted on Read the Docs.
 The docs are kept in the ``docs/`` directory at the top of the source tree.

 You can build the docs by installing ``Sphinx`` and running::